sophiahuangg/redditbot/README.md

 7. **+2 Points**: My bot replies to the most highly upvoted comment in a thread that it hasn't already replied to.
 8. **+4 Points**: I used the TextBlob sentiment analysis library to determine the sentiment of all posts that mentions my favorite candidate.
 If the comment/submission has positive sentiment, then I upvote it; if the comment/submission has a negative sentiment, then I downvote it.
 9. **+5 Points**: I used the Markovify library to generate the texts of my comments for some of my bots.
 I generated five sentences per comment/reply.

+### Not Completed

+1. Getting at least 1000 valid comments posted.
+2. Using GPT-2-Simple to generate text.